-Link in with SARC for advice for young people and parents about engaging with this process
+Link in with SARAS for advice for young people and parents about engaging with this process

-Consider referral for an ISVA (Independent Sexual Violence Advisor) - (they will work with any age child.
+Consider referral to Next link for an ISVA (Independent Sexual Violence Advisor) - (they will work with any age child.
 The youngest they have worked with has been 2 years of age but can work with the family.)

-Ensure relevant information is shared with education and health (GP) if not present
+Ensure relevant information is shared with education and health (GP) if not present at the meeting

-Talking to the person who is alleged to have displayed the harmful sexual behaviour and your local authority HSB protocol.
+Talking to the person who is alleged to have displayed the harmful sexual behaviour

 A decision will need to be made as to whether the young person is being treated as a victim or as suspect, being mindful that those being treated as a suspect may be a victim of abuse as well.
+See CPS guidance and the KBSP Harmful Sexual Behaviour Protocol.